designing manufacturing tools at Intel

 Role Research, Interaction design

-Summary This Design for Manufacturing (DFM) tool helps Intel engineers create files needed to validate microprocessors in less time and with higher quality.
+Summary This Design for Manufacturing (DFM) tool is a web-based tool that helps Intel engineers create files needed to validate microprocessors in less time and with higher quality.
 Throughout the process I worked closely with the product owner and developers along with internal partners spanning hardware, system engineering, product, and design.
-The tool is currently released in beta across 20 users in four geographies.
+The tool has been launched in four geographies.

 "This tool is great.
 Thank you for working on it."-system validation engineer "I was able to create the file and the process was much faster and smoother."-product development engineer